 If saving money is important to you and you can wait, then you might consider buying a car that’s the previous model year (when it is on closeout).
 That occurs when the new model year is fully arriving on dealers’ lots and dealers are eager to clear space to make room for the new models.

-If this is your reference, then fall is the best time of year for you; if you wait until winter, it will likely be too late on most models.
+If this is your preference, then fall is the best time of year for you; if you wait until winter, it will likely be too late on most models.

 Regardless of your situation, the best time to buy a car is before you actually need one.